A terminal that keeps agent sessions as data, not pixels

 Facet Inserts give you one-click access to saved prompts, commands, and shortcuts.

-Agent Config Editor
+Agent File Editor

 Create, edit, and manage CLAUDE.md, rules, skills, and agent config files with a block editor, file chooser, and project optimizer.